 Mark 13:35 (oida) “…you don’t know when the master of the house is coming…”

 When Jesus used the word ‘ginosko’ He was indicating that knowledge was available and understanding would be complete.
 When He used ‘oida’ He was indicating that the knowledge would NOT come automatically but would require some effort to perceive and understand it.
 Obviously, around the world at any moment there are 24 different hours and 2 different days.
 If I were to say the Rapture would occur at 10PM on Tuesday, do I mean Central Standard Time?
 Rather, I believe what Jesus said and what was written in the original Greek was that for those of us alive in these last days who have seen the rebirth of the nation of Israel and are cognizant of the fulfillment of so many Biblical prophecies made between 2,000 and 2,600 years ago, the Rapture and the end times are not far off.
 No other generation in history has seen this ancient prophecy fulfilled with the Jews return to their promised land.
 It took our generation to see that return to be able to better understand or KNOW the Rapture is NOW near.
-In the timeline of Biblical prophecy, there is no precedent now required for the Rapture to occur today.
+In the timeline of Biblical prophecy, there is no other precedent now required for the Rapture to occur today.
 The clock has started!
 It can happen at any time!

 I can’t leave this topic without addressing what the world of unbelievers will think when millions disappear in the twinkling of an eye.
 In one moment, believers are here and in the next they are gone!
-Of course there will be a global “explanation” (UFOs, kidnappings, migration, etc.?) but the fact remains there will be unbelievers aware of the consequence of that event but who did not believe it would happen.
+Of course there will be a global “explanation” (UFOs, kidnappings, migration, etc.?) but the fact remains there will be unbelievers aware of the consequence of that event but who did not believe it would actually happen.
 Like the pilot in the Left Behind series, he recalled his wife telling him about this event which he missed!
 The Rapture is God’s promise to His believers that they will be saved solely by their faith and trust in Jesus.
 For those that ARE NOT raptured, if they recognize what they just missed, like the pilot in the Left Behind books, they can still be saved for eternity but they will have to endure the judgement of the world that will see billions of people perish.
 But also knowing that God’s plan is to “snatch” us away from the coming worldly judgements BEFORE they occur, should not scare us but rather comfort us in the knowledge that if we have accepted Christ and asked for forgiveness of our sins, we will join Christ in the air.
 Please, pass this message on to your friends and family so they will not be left behind.
 Do what I have been told and what you have been told:

 “Therefore, comfort one another with these words.”